Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 `InferAndTryRun` completes the derivation and returns `UserOp`.
 If the returned blob has only one output.
 We cab use `SoleOutputBlob` to get the unique output.
 Otherwise use `RemoteBlobList` to get a list of multiple blobs.

 So far, we have built the `myrelu` which is a relatively simple op.
 But if we need to build a more complex op, we should use some additional features in the registration process.
-We'll introduce from op registration, kernel registration, gradient registration and Python layer wrapping.
+We'll introduce it from the aspects of op registration, kernel registration, gradient registration and Python layer wrapping.

 ## Detailed Introduction of OpRegistry

 ### `Attr`

-Some ops require configuration properties in addition to inputs and outputs.For example, the `reshape` needs to be configured the shape and the `conv` needs to be configured the alignment method.
+Some ops require configuration properties in addition to inputs and outputs.
+For example, the `reshape` needs to be configured the shape and the `conv` needs to be configured the alignment method.
 We can use the `Attr` at registration to set attributes for op.
 For example:

 ```cpp
 OpRegistry& Attr<cpp_type>(const std::string& name);